I became the most subpoenaed person in arguably American history.

 And it's like the perfect parallel, right?

-I mean, this was the art, it was the art of the comeback.
+It was the art of the comeback.

-No one would ever thought a guy who was just charged with 91 felony convictions for doing nothing wrong, but because you had a system that was totally weaponized against you, could ultimately become president.
+No one would ever have thought a guy who was just charged with 91 felony convictions for doing nothing wrong, but because you had a system that was totally weaponized against you, could ultimately become president.

 And not only did he become president, won every swing state, right?